rolemadelen/simple-dictionary/README.md

 ## Video

+> [JavaScript Only] This project is part of a YouTube series showcasing the step-by-step implementation process.
+Feel free to explore the source code, contribute, or customize the project to suit your preferences.
+Enjoy exploring and learning!

 [![Watch the video](https://img.youtube.com/vi/127DHUKw__U/hqdefault.jpg)](https://www.youtube.com/embed/127DHUKw__U?si=GR_wqvJ0BK_1coBo)

-Check out the implementation video on YouTube (JavaScript only; Video in Japanese): [JavaScript と Datamuse API を使って英語辞書アプリを作ってみよう
+Check out the implementation video on YouTube: [JavaScriptとDatamuse APIを使って英語辞書アプリを作ってみよう ](https://youtu.be/127DHUKw__U?si=9-f3i0HaBcuNQl1B)
-](https://youtu.be/127DHUKw__U?si=9-f3i0HaBcuNQl1B)